BenjaminHoegh/TestRepository/docs/Configuration/Math.md

 - **block** (array): Configure block math expressions.
   - **delimiters** (array): Define the delimiters for block math expressions.

-> Custom delimiters may not work as excepted when using charecters not registered in `$specialCharacters`
+> Custom delimiters may not work as expected when using characters not registered in `$specialCharacters`.

 ## Examples